LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 ### Populating probes in a scene

-Ideally we would calculate the irradiance for a given point and it's normal in the scene but since solving the equation in <a href="#solving-the-irradiance-question">Solving the irradiance question</a> in a real-time application is infeasible we have to rely on an approximation.
+Ideally, we would calculate the irradiance for a given point and it's normal in the scene, but, since solving the equation in <a href="#solving-the-irradiance-question">Solving the irradiance question</a> in a real-time application is infeasible we have to rely on an approximation.
 In my implementation I use something called a probe (diffuse probe, irradiance probe, IBL probe, light probe, e.t.c.), that captures the irradiance at a given point in the scene.<br>
 Luckily diffuse irradiance data depening on the density of placements doesn't vary that much spatially so generally these approximations return results that are plausible enough.

 Some options to consider when placing probes in the scene